Corporate Judicial Externship

 Students will receive 1 hour of course credit for each 4 hours of work per week in Chambers for no fewer than 13 weeks, up to a maximum of 10 credit hours (40 hours of work per week) for 13 weeks.
 Students may earn up to a maximum of 12 credits by extending the number of weeks in Chambers and working the requisite number of hours (each additional credit hour requires 52 hours of work).
 Students will also earn an additional 2 credit hours for the classroom component taught by Justice Holland, which usually will be through attendance, participation, and successful completion of a course taught by Justice Holland at Widener Law School.
 Grading for the placement and for the classroom component will be Credit/No Credit and will appear on the transcript under one entry, "Corporate Judicial Externship."
 Students may also complete a Supervised Research project with Professor Sale, or another member of the faculty, for up to an additional three credits.
 [Note: credits from this course count toward the 19 maximum credits a J.D. student can take in non-law classes and law classes without a classroom component.]

 - Pre-requisite: Corporations is a pre-requisite for participation in the Corporate Judicial Externship

 - Withdrawal Policy: once a student has been offered and accepted this placement, the student cannot drop.

 - Faculty: Justice Randy Holland (Washington University School of Law Faculty Liaison: Professor Hillary Sale)

-STUDENTS: Click here to view information about the Corporate Judicial Placement.
+STUDENTS: Click here to view information about the Corporate Judicial Externship.
 This handout provides general information that will be helpful for you to know before registering.